yodrew/darkroomretreat/manuscript/format.md

 We can use darkness in different formats for different reasons.
 Here, I describe the formats in which I have experienced deep rest and observed positive results in my energy level, psychic state, and general well-being.

 I recommend you do them in the following order.
 First make darkness in your own home for sleeping, then for short retreats (mini-retreats of 11--16 hours and regular retreats of 4--8 days).
-After becoming familiar with extended darkness at home, a dedicated public darkroom works better for medium-length retreats (9--60 days).
+After becoming familiar with extended darkness at home, a dedicated public darkroom works better for medium-length retreats (2-8 weeks).
 Furthermore, your experience at home might inspire you to build such a darkroom yourself.
-The world will need far more than the handful that exist.
+Interest is growing and the world needs more than the few dozens that exist.

+In general, the longer a retreat, the better its conditions must be.
+This means more silence, space, comfort, and support.
+A 4-day retreat can be pulled off in a minimalist manner nearly anywhere, but even an 8-day retreat requires upgrading.
+This will prove one of the most important things that happens in your life.
+It deserves serious attention.

 ## sleep {#sleep}